-”Why the hell did they do that to me?”
+‘Why the hell did they do that to me?’

-Bella, a young Somali, arrived in Switzerland when she was 16, carrying a burden that 200 million of women in the world also have to live with.
-When she was five-years-old she had to endure female genital mutilation, FGM.
+Bella, a young Somali, arrived in Switzerland when she was 16, carrying a burden that 200 million women in the world also have to live with.
+When she was five, she had to endure female genital mutilation (FGM).

 According to Unicef, the prevalence of FGMexternal link in Somalia is 98%.
 The East African country has the world's highest rate, but female genital mutilation is common in many African countries, as well as in the Middle East and in Southeast Asia.
-The World Health Organisation estimated that 3 million girlsexternal link are at risk of undergoing female genital mutilation every year.
+The World Health Organization estimated that three million girlsexternal link are at risk of undergoing female genital mutilation every year.

 An illegal practice hard to eradicate